Bourgain-uo sequential completeness in vector lattices

 \section{Abstract}

-We revisit Bourgain’s 1981 counterexample to the sequential completeness of the `pointwise plus domination' convergence on $\ell_1$ from the perspective of vector lattices.
+We revisit Bourgain's 1981 counterexample to the sequential completeness of the `pointwise plus domination' convergence on $\ell_1$ from the perspective of vector lattices.
 In this setting, we show that for sequences the associated notion of Bourgain--uo convergence coincides with ordinary order convergence.
-Motivated by Bourgain’s construction, we introduce a strengthened, subsequence-invariant notion of Cauchy sequence: a sequence $(x_n)$ in a vector lattice $E$ is called \Buo-\emph{Cauchy} if for every strictly increasing sequence $(n_k)$ the differences $x_{n_{k+1}}-x_{n_k}$ converge to $0$ in order in $E$.
-We study the resulting sequential completeness problem in several concrete Banach lattices.
+Motivated by Bourgain's construction, we introduce a strengthened, subsequence-invariant notion of Cauchy sequence: a sequence $(x_n)$ in a vector lattice $E$ is called \Buo-\emph{Cauchy} if for every strictly increasing sequence $(n_k)$ the differences $x_{n_{k+1}}-x_{n_k}$ converge to $0$ in order in $E$.

 We first show that sequential \Buo-completeness forces $\sigma$-order completeness.
 Thus every non-$\sigma$-order complete vector lattice fails sequential \Buo-completeness.
 In particular, free Banach lattices $\mathrm{FBL}(E)$ are not sequentially \Buo-complete whenever $\dim E>1$.